NHSDigital/bcss-playwright/docs/utility-guides/TableUtil.md

 #### Required Arguments

--`column_name`:
+- `column_name`:
- -Type: `str`
+  - Type: `str`
- -The name of the column containing the input element.
+  - The name of the column containing the input element.

 #### How This Function Works

 1. Locates the index of the specified column.
-2. Checks the first visible row for an <input> tag in that column.
+2. Checks the first visible row for an `<input>` tag in that column.
 3. Clicks the first input found.

 ### Format Inner Text